-The Polar Vortex teamed up with Snowmageddon have forced schools and businesses to close for 4 straight days.
-I can't remember this every happening before.
+The Polar Vortex teamed up with Snowmageddon has forced schools and businesses to close for 4 straight days.
+I can't remember this ever happening before.
 On top of that, we have Amber Alerts going out telling us to turn DOWN our heat.
 I completely understand the situation, but it's still rather insane and completely ironic.

 Oh well, what can you do?

 You can workout inside is what you can do!

 I have created another body weight only workout that you can do in the comfort of your very own freezing home.